 CONSENT

 Our community takes consent VERY seriously.
 All interactions between attendees (sexual, or non-sexual) are to be based on communication, consent, and respect.
-If you haven’t explicitly asked for consent before any type of physical contact/interaction, please do so as this is non-negotiable.
-Only an ongoing positive, enthusiastic response means Yes!
-If you’re unsure about an interaction or feel that the tone has changed, check in with the other party.
+Always explicitly ask for consent before any type of physical contact/interaction, as this is non-negotiable.

 If someone is being non-consensual or you are feeling uncomfortable with an interaction and require support, please contact one of the organizers at the event or talk to someone you trust who can speak to us for you.